dublado/csabapalfi.github.io/_posts/2014-01-16-ping-conf-day-1.md

 If you don't know Play then just imagine it as a framework bringing the **simplicity, web-friendliness and productivity** of Django, Rails, etc to **the JVM** and improves on them.

 Sadek made a great case for functional programming. **Functions are the ultimate abstraction.** They're simple, truthful and composable.
-Even for complex functions if composability suffers it can easily be restored using the FP toolkit of map, flatMap and the like.
 Functional programming rocks!

-I really liked how he called out that the more optimal multicore performance is really just the icing on the cake and not the key benefit.
+I really liked how he called out that the more optimal multicore performance is really just the icing on the cake and not the key benefit here.

 **Functions relax algorithm complexity** by allowing a higher level of **composability.**
 Composability aids data manipulation/parsing, handling streams in great ways.
 **Compositon rocks!**

 He also talked about the one of the key abstractions in Play! called **[Iteratee](http://www.playframework.com/documentation/latest/Iteratees)**.
 Iteratee is really just a fancy fold :) but I think it's worth its own post.
-When I asked Sadek also pointed out that processing data streams is a fastly moving area now and there are a lot of abstraction for different use-cases ([rx-scala](https://github.com/Netflix/RxJava/tree/master/language-adaptors/rxjava-scala),[scala-z streams](https://github.com/scalaz/scalaz-stream)).
+When I asked Sadek also pointed out that processing data streams is a fastly moving area now and there are a lot of abstractions for different use-cases ([rx-scala](https://github.com/Netflix/RxJava/tree/master/language-adaptors/rxjava-scala),[scala-z streams](https://github.com/scalaz/scalaz-stream)).

 During Q/A it also came up that **Play is moving from [Netty](http://netty.io/) to [Spray](http://spray.io/)** (recently acquired by TypeSafe).
 It should be perfectly transparent for all framework users but will result in a pure Scala I/O code for Play!
 (Netty is in Java).

 ## Akka vs. JSON/HTTP

-Straight after the keynote Matt Hammer ([@mtholgy](https://twitter.com/mthology), Gawker Media) talked about replacing JSON+HTTP with Akka to get a more efficient remoting stack.
+Straight after the keynote Matt Hammer ([@mtholgy](https://twitter.com/mthology), Gawker Media) talked about replacing JSON+HTTP with **Akka** to get a **more efficient remoting stack**.

 They use this in [Kinja](http://kinja.com/) and they're experimenting with this between their frontend and their API.